 Includes interventional and diagnostic procedures, lower extremity surgical volume, non invasive vascular lab ultrasound study distribution and lower extremity wound clinic volume.

-Cerebrovascular disease outcomes include patient volume and complications associated with carotid stenting, diagnostic angiograms and carotid endarterectomy.
+Cerebrovascular disease outcomes include patient volume and complications associated with carotid stenting and carotid endarterectomy.

-Includes surgery volume mortality, distribution for pulmonary resection lobectomy, length-of-stay data and esophageal surgery.
+Includes surgery volume, mortality and distribution for pulmonary and esophageal procedures.

 Preventive Cardiology and Rehabilitation